 - Given Hong Kong's territorial basis of taxation, SPEs may structure their transactions to ensure that the income generated by the SPVs will not be considered sourced in Hong Kong.
-For example, by ensuring that the SPVs will not undertake any trade or business in Hong Kong other than purchasing the assets and issuing the notes.
+For example, by ensuring that the SPVs will not undertake any trade or business in Hong Kong other than purchasing the assets and issuing the notes, and that the securitisation assets (and the underlying receivables) will be considered foreign sourced.
 This would exempt such income from Hong Kong profits tax. - Utilizing the FSIE Regime where foreign sourced income is received by the SPV in Hong Kong and the SPV is deemed a covered taxpayer -SPEs can leverage the FSIE regime to claim exemption from local tax, including, for example, an application for an advance ruling on compliance with the economic substance requirement.

 In Hong Kong, tax advice is typically provided by accountants.
-Transaction parties would normally seek and consider such advice when structuring their transactions.
+Transaction parties should normally seek and consider such advice when structuring their transactions, particular when Hong Kong originator is involved.